 Installation Assistance: Many landscape designers will assist you in soliciting and reviewing construction bids, including referring contractors appropriate for your project.
 Others may choose to provide drawings only.
 Designers often stay involved throughout the installation phase to advise on design modifications, material selections and purchase and placement of garden art and accessories.

 You purchase a landscape designer’s expert consultation time, and, typically, your project’s design plan.
 Landscape designers bill for their services in various ways.
 Design is ordinarily billed on an hourly basis or as a flat fee.
 It is important that the homeowner and the landscape designer have an early discussion and agreement about the cost of services.

 What about the budget for my landscape installation?

 There is extensive documentation of the value that intelligent, thoughtful landscape design can add to your home.
-In many parts of California, the value of the land surrounding your home is equal to, or sometimes even greater than the value of the home itself.
+In many parts of Hawaii, the value of the land surrounding your home is equal to, or sometimes even greater than the value of the home itself.
 Well designed, installed and maintained landscaping can lead to a substantial increase in the overall value of your home.
 A budgeting rule of thumb for a complete landscape installation or renovation is 5-10% of the total value of your home, including the land.
 Therefore, if you own a $550,000 home, plan to spend between $27,500-$55,500 for a basic, functional landscape that will return up to 200 percent in value.
 Unusual materials, mature specimen plantings, or elaborate hardscape will add to this figure.